 How to Prepare Eggs for Dogs

-There are many ways you can prepare eggs for your dog.
+There are many ways you can prepare eggs.

 Choosing Eggs for Dogs

-Truly free-range, pasture raised hens produce eggs with a moderately better nutrient profile, but commercial eggs are safe too.8
+In general, the healthier the environment a hen enjoys, the higher quality eggs she lays.
+Truly free-range, pasture-raised hens produce eggs with a moderately better nutrient profile … but commercial eggs are healthy and safe, too.8

-Frozen or freeze-dried products do not reduce the risk of bacterial poisoning, so still be sure to cook these items.4
+Frozen or freeze-dried products do not reduce the risk of bacterial poisoning, so still cook these items.4

 - Réhault-Godbert S, Guyot N, Nys Y. The golden egg: Nutritional value, bioactivities, and emerging benefits for human health.
 Nutrients.
 2019;11(3):684. doi:10.3390/nu11030684